-- 1. the total payment to an individual exceeds \$5,000 as a single payment or in cumulative payments for the quarter or - 2. the payment to an entity 27 exceeds \$25,000 as a single payment or in cumulative payments for the quarter.
+- 1. total payment to an individual exceeds \$5,000 as a single payment or in cumulative payments for the quarter; or - 2. payment to an entity29 exceeds \$25,000 as a single payment or in cumulative payments for the quarter.

-SSA submitted quarterly high-dollar reports to the OIG for the reporting period June 2010 and all subsequent quarters thereafter.
-The OIG issued a report in December 201028 covering the high-dollar reporting periods June and September 2010.
-We will issue a report on our review of the Agency's high-dollar reports for FY 2011 under a separate cover.
+SSA submitted quarterly high-dollar reports to the OIG and CIGIE for the reporting period starting June 2010 and all subsequent quarters thereafter.
+The OIG issued a report in December 201130 covering the high-dollar reporting periods December 2010 and March, June, and September 2011.
+We will issue a report on our review of the Agency's high-dollar reports for FY 2012 under a separate cover.